cdijkstra/Blog/_posts/2021-05-22-Azure-Cli-Querying-Tips.md

   (...)
 }
 ```
-We are probably interested in the versions we can upgrade the cluster to, so let's obtain these versions.
+We are interested in the *versions the cluster can be upgraded to* (if available), so let's obtain these versions.
 A solution would be to pipe the output to `jq`, [a sed-like command tool for json output](https://stedolan.github.io/jq/), to obtain the right json properties of the controlPlaneProfile.\
 \
 Indeed, adding the following pipe to the to the `az aks` command `| jq '.controlPlaneProfile.upgrades[].kubernetesVersion'`gives us the desired output.
 For instance: